howerj/bit-serial/readme.md

 needed entirely.
 Adding a new CPU however is a bigger decision than using spare BRAM capacity, it can take up quite a lot of floor space, and perhaps other precious resources.
-If this is the case then adding this CPU costs practically nothing in terms of floor space, the main cost will be in development time.
+If this is the case then adding this CPU costs practically nothing in terms of floor space (or routing resources for connecting the device to other sections of the FPGA as the CPU interface is really tiny), the main cost will be in development time.

 In short, the project may be useful if: